bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Interacting with the User {#request-interact}

-If the client is capable of driving interaction with the user, the client SHOULD declare the means that it can interact using the "interact" field.
+If the RC is capable of driving interaction with the RQ, and the client presumes the RQ can act as the RO, the
+RC SHOULD declare the means that it can interact using the "interact" field.
 This field is a JSON object with keys that declare different interaction capabilities.
-A client MUST NOT declare an interaction capability it does not support.
+A RC MUST NOT declare an interaction capability it does not support.

-The client MAY send multiple capabilities in the same request.
+The RC MAY send multiple capabilities in the same request.
 There is no preference order specified in this request.
 An AS MAY [respond to any, all, or none of the presented interaction capabilities](#response-interact) in a request, depending on its capabilities and what is allowed to fulfill the request.